-I wrote a while ago about some stupid questions that people ask when you are a mum, and it got me thinking about some of the other irritating things that people say.
+I wrote a while ago about some stupid questions that people ask when you are a mum, and it got me thinking about some of the other irritating things that people say to parents.

 For example, I always balk at the description of being a full-time mum.
 I mean are there any part-time mums out there?
-Surely it’s one of those titles that doesn’t get turned on and off?
+Surely it’s one of those titles that doesn’t get turned on and off, regardless of employment status?

 But if there’s one term that really irritates me when it comes to being a mum, it’s ‘attachment parenting’.